redadoo/ImageVisualizer/README.md

 ## Overview

 ImageVisualizer is a project that aims to create an image visualizer using the ImGui library with a backend implemented in DirectX 11.
-This tool provides a user-friendly interface for loading and visualizing images, making it easy to inspect and analyze image data.
+This tool provides a interface for  visualizing images

 ## Features

-- **Image Display:** Display images inside a folder in a user-friendly interface
+- **Image Display:** Display images inside a folder

 ## Features in Development